DDMAL/cantus/README.md

 Make a copy of `.env.sample` and name it `.env`.
 You must make two modifications to this file before the docker containers will build.
 Both `POSTGRES_PASSWORD` and `RABBIT_PASSWORD` should be uncommented and set with secure passwords.

-Before launching the site, ensure that the `PORT` variable is set correctly.
-For development, it should be set to `8000`; for deployment, it should be `80`.
-This variable not only sets the port the server listens on, it also configures the application's debug settings.
-Deploying the website with `PORT=8000` would leak debugging information on a live server and must be avoided.
+Before launching the site, ensure that the `DEVELOPMENT` variable is set correctly.
+For development, it should be set to `True`; for deployment, it should be `False`.
+This variable configures the application's debug settings.
+Deploying the website with `DEVELOPMENT=True` would leak debugging information on a live server and use Django's development server rather than gunicorn and must be avoided.

 #### Handling `postgres` authentication issues